crisluengo/doxpp/doc/members.md

 ### "group" (string)

-ID of the group that this member belongs to.
+For namespace members, ID of the group that this member belongs to.
 If an empty string, the member doesn't belong to any groups.

+For class or struct members, the header text for the group.
+Can be an empty string if no grouping is used.

+For members of type `"enumvalue"` (enum members), the group is always the empty string.

 ### "deprecated" (boolean)